-Write a function called alt_harmonic() that accepts an integer n.
-Use a list comprehension to quickly compute the sum of the first n terms of this series (be careful not to compute only n-1 terms).
-The sum of the first 500,000 terms of this series approximates $\ln(2)$ to five decimal places.
+Write a function called $alt_harmonic()$ that accepts an integer n.
+Use a list comprehension to quickly compute the first n terms of this series (be careful not to compute only n-1 terms).
+The sum of the first 500,000 terms of this series approximates ln(2) to five decimal places.
 (Hint: consider using Python's built-in sum() function.)